microsoft/online-experimentation-metric-collections/README.md

   }
 } ]
 ```

+> [!Important]
+> Ensure destinationTable matches AppEvents_CL.
+To control costs, no other custom log tables are used for Online Experimentation metric computation.

 This module requires two dependent files:
 - [`summaryrule.bicep`](./genai/infra/monitor/summaryrule.bicep) template (can be copied as-is from this repo)